 When the small rocky masses fall within the atmosphere of the Earth, These masses could burn up completely as a result of the heat produced from their friction with the air. leading to the formation of luminous arrows in the sky. these objects are called ” Meteors”.

 The Meteorites are the remaining part of the rocky masses without burning that fall on the surface of the Earth.
-The biggest meteorites till now have a mass of 80 tons and exist in the southern west of Africa.
+The biggest meteorites till now have a mass of 80 tons and exist in the south west of Africa.

 The comet consists of two parts which are: The head which contains icy spheres that are a mixture of solidified gases, rocky parts, dust, and water molecules.
 The Tail which considered a gaseous cloud.